John P. Donaldson

-Sergeant John P. Donaldson (August 14, 1842 to January 7, 1920) was an American soldier who fought in the American Civil War.
-Donaldson received the country's highest award for bravery during combat, the Medal of Honor, for his action during the Battle of Appomattox Courthouse in Virginia on April 9, 1865.
+John P. Donaldson (August 14, 1842 – January 7, 1920) was an American soldier who fought in the American Civil War.
+Donaldson received the United States' highest award for bravery during combat, the Medal of Honor, for his action during the Battle of Appomattox Courthouse in Virginia on April 9, 1865.
 He was honored with the award on May 3, 1865.

 Biography

 Donaldson was born in Butler, Pennsylvania on August 14, 1842.
 He enlisted into the 4th Pennsylvania Cavalry.
-He died on January 7, 1920 and his remains are interred at the Mars Hill Cemetery in Ottumwa, Iowa.
+He died on January 7, 1920, and his remains are interred at Mars Hill Cemetery in Ottumwa, Iowa.

 Medal of Honor citation

 Capture of flag of 4th Virginia Cavalry (Confederate States of America).